Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 With suspending functions whenever you need any concurrency, you explicitly express it in the source code with some kind of `async{}` or a similar coroutine builder invocation.

-Compare how these styles *scale* for a big project using many libraries.
+Compare how these styles **scale** for a big project using many libraries.
 Suspending functions are
-a _core language_ concept in Kotlin.
+a light-weight language concept in Kotlin.
 All suspending functions are fully usable in any unrestricted Kotlin coroutine.
 Async-style functions are framework-dependent.
-Every promises/futures framework must define its own `async`-like function that returns its own kind of promise/future class.
+Every promises/futures framework must define its own `async`-like function that returns its own kind of promise/future class and its own `await`-like function, too.

-Compare their *performance*.
+Compare their **performance**.
 Suspending functions provide minimal overhead per invocation.
-You can checkout [Implementation details](#implementation-details) section.
+You can checkout [implementation details](#implementation-details) section.
-Async-styloe functions need to keep quite heavy promise/future abstraction in addition to all of that.
+Async-style functions need to keep quite heavy promise/future abstraction in addition to all of that.
-Promise/future is always returned form async-style function invocation and it cannot be optimized away.
+Promise/future must be always returned from async-style function invocation and it cannot be optimized away even if the function is very short.

-Compare their *interoperability* with JVM/JS code.
+Compare their **interoperability** with JVM/JS code.
 Async-style functions are more interoperable with JVM/JS code that uses a matching type of promise/future abstraction.
 In Java or JS they are just functions that return promise/future.
 Suspending functions look strange from any language that does not support [continuation-passing-style](#continuation-passing-style) natively.
-However, as a workaround, see in the examples above how easy it is to convert any suspending function into an async-style function for any given promise/future framework.
-So you, can write suspending function in Kotlin just once, and then adapt them for interop with any style of promise/future with one line of code using an appropriate `async{}` coroutine builder function.
+However, you can see in the examples above how easy it is to convert any suspending function into an async-style function for any given promise/future framework.
+So, you can write suspending function in Kotlin just once, and then adapt it for interop with any style of promise/future with one line of code using an appropriate `async{}` coroutine builder function.

 ## Implementation details